Platforms

 We’ve established that it’s vital to remember that real-time data collection doesn’t stop at collection.
 We must manage, distribute and transform the data to do the job we want it to do.

 What is required to collect real-time data?
-Much of this is addressed in this Telit white paper: “Overcoming the Challenges of OPC for Industrial IoT Applications.”
+Much of this is addressed in this Telit Cinterion white paper: “Overcoming the Challenges of OPC for Industrial IoT Applications.”

 First, we must be able to operate within the existing environment.
 Not every machine has an OPC interface.
 Not every machine is network-connected.
 Equipment using dated standards will need to be supported.
 Investments made in current networking hardware — including routers and gateways — from diverse vendors must be protected.
 Older and new machines must coexist and give up their data for effective applications.